duong28022003/EmpAttrition/README.md

 ✅ Analyze the outcomes and provide reports & recommendations.

+## 🛠 What Are Contained In This Repository?
+- **EDA.ipynb**: Analysis various features that associated with the project objective.
+- **Preprocessing.ipynb**: Clean the raw data for further models.
+- **Traditional Models.ipynb**: Utilize various traditional models to predict the Attrition likelihood.
+- **DeepLearning Models.ipynb**: More efficiently classifying with neural network.
+- **Feature Importance.ipynb**: Inspect the features importance and some quick conclusions.

+## 🔍 What Are The Outcome?

+- **MonthlyIncome** & **Age** are the two features that most significant.
+This could be explained by the fact that young people or individuals who have low income will seek for a better salary, while the old who aiming to retire will leave the organization.

+- **Education**, **EducationField**, **Department**, **Gender** and **PerformanceRating** are the less important features, means that these features don't have much contributtion to the employee attrition.

 ---

 📌 *This project aims to help organizations understand, predict, and reduce employee attrition for a more stable and efficient workforce.*